 Media Facts Advantages Disadvantages Plus Radio Glossary of Terms

 Reach: Radio offers broad reach across all demographics, including younger consumers not easily delivered by newspaper advertising.
-Radio reaches approximately 243.8 million listeners or 92% of U.S. persons 12+ per week (Nielsen Audio, RADAR 122, September 2014).
+Radio reaches more adults every week than any other medium.
 Adding a relatively inexpensive radio schedule to a newspaper ad campaign can boost the number of different persons who will be exposed to an advertising message.

 Enhancement: The ear is a powerful organ for messaging, and radio can provide sound that is lacking from print advertisements.
 Conversely, newspaper ads can provide deeper messaging and details that short radio spots can’t convey.